fabricem15/AED-Simulator/README.md

 **Note that it is recommended to use a larger screen to see the full GUI window.
 You may run into scaling issues when running it on a regular laptop screen.**

 ## Contributions
-- Fabrice Mikobi: UML, UI, Program Logic
+1.Fabrice Mikobi: UML, UI, Program Logic
-- Yasmin Hersi: State Diagram, Traceability Matrix, Program Logic
-- Fatima Ferdous: Use Case Diagram, Sequence Diagram, Program Logic
+2.Yasmin Hersi: State Diagram, Traceability Matrix, Program Logic 3.Fatima Ferdous: Use Case Diagram, Sequence Diagram, Program Logic